C4Q/AC-Android/cohort_5.4/unit_04/04_19_fragment_callback_communication_revisited.md

 * [Creating Custom Listeners](https://guides.codepath.com/android/Creating-Custom-Listeners)

 ## Warm-Up - DO THIS FIRST!!!
 (10 Minutes)
-Unzip the [project file here](), and describe in your own words, exactly how the fragments exchange data between the activity that hosts it.
+Unzip the [project file here](https://github.com/joinpursuit/Pursuit-Core-Android/blob/master/cohort_5.4/unit_04/projects/FragmentCallbacks.zip), and describe, in your own words, exactly how the fragments send and receive data between the activity that hosts them.

 # Lecture